 431/531.
 World Regional Geography I. Credit 3 hours.
-Prerequisite: Junior standing.
-A regional geography of the developed, industrial world, including Europe, the former Soviet Union, Anglo-America, Australia, and Japan.
-Especially recommended for elementary and secondary school teachers.
+Prerequisite: Junior standing or consent of the Department Head.
+A regional geography of the developed world.
+Regions included are: Europe, the former Soviet Union, the United States, Canada, Australia, and Japan.
+Especially recommended for elementary and secondary education majors.

 432/532.
 World Regional Geography II.
 Credit 3 hours.
-Prerequisite: Junior standing.
-May be scheduled prior to or without Geography 431.
-A regional geography of the less-developed world, including Latin America, Africa, and parts of Asia.
-Especially recommended for elementary and secondary school teachers.
+Prerequisite: Junior standing or consent of the Department Head.
+A regional geography of the developing world.
+Regions included are: Latin America, Africa, the Middle East, and Asia, excluding Japan.
+Especially recommended for elementary and secondary school education majors.
+May be taken prior to or without Geography 431.